-Filled with colorful, eclectic furniture, Szatyor Bar looks like your typical ruin bar, but it's actually different from those swarming Budapest's party district on the other side of the Danube.
-This being Buda, instead of scruffy students sipping low-priced beers, Szatyor draws an over-25 crowd where shirts and skirts outnumber hoodies and backpacks.
-Duck confit and sous-vide venison leg are rarely part of the ruin bar culinary repertoire, but here, you will find them alongside pricey craft beers.
+Filled with a motley collection of colorful furniture, Szatyor looks like your typical ruin bar but it's actually different from those swarming Budapest's party district on the other side of the Danube.
+This updated ruin bar is situated on the fashionable Bartók Béla Boulevard in District 11, where middle-class Buda residents like to unwind in the evenings.
+Instead of scruffy students sipping low-priced beers, Szatyor draws a slightly older crowd where shirts and skirts outnumber hoodies and backpacks.
+Duck confit and sous-vide venison leg are rarely part of the ruin bar culinary repertoire, but here, you'll find them alongside pricey craft beers.

 Attached to Szatyor Bar is a classically furnished café, Hadik, once a legendary haunt of Hungarian bohemian writers and poets.
 It shuttered after WWII but sprang back to life in 2010 after a long hiatus.

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
 I also never accept money in exchange for coverage.
 But this means I must rely on readers to support my work.
 If you've enjoyed this article, please consider making a donation.